CRESYM/colib0.github.io/pages/models/regulations/excitation_systems/IEEEST7C/index.md

 ### Equations & algorithm

-–here refer to the doc with equations
+The equations related to the model are available in a [document](../IEEEST7C/ModelEquations.docx).

 ## Open source implementations